Map of Argentina

 Health

-• Tap water is generally safe to drink throughout the country.
+Tap water is generally safe to drink in major cities, but bottled or filtered water is recommended in some regions.
 If you want to be sure, ask ‘¿Se puede tomar el agua de la canilla?’
-(Is the tap water drinkable?).
+(Is the tap water drinkable?)

-• Protect yourself against mosquito-borne illnesses by using strong insect repellent, and wearing long, loose, light-coloured clothing.
+Protect yourself against mosquito-borne illnesses by using strong insect repellen, and wearing long, loose, light-colored clothing.

-• Zika virus is present in the northern areas of Argentina, including Tucuman Province.
-Pregnant women should avoid travelling to Zika-affected areas and discuss travel plans with their doctor.
+Zika virus is present in the northern areas of Argentina, including Tucuman Province.
+Pregnant women should avoid traveling to Zika-affected areas and discuss travel plans with their doctor.

 Safety